Skip to main content

 Now, the prince and former Suits star are suffering fresh humiliation due to a decision made by a world-renowned art gallery, and there could be even more to the story.

-Express reported that the National Portrait Gallery in central London acquired a portrait of Harry and Meghan earlier this, but decided against hanging and displaying it in the gallery now.
+Express reported that the National Portrait Gallery in central London acquired a portrait of Harry and Meghan earlier this year but have decided against hanging and displaying it in the gallery now.

 A spokesperson for the National Portrait Gallery said: “The portrait of the Duke and Duchess of Sussex was acquired for the Gallery’s photographs collection in May 2024.
 Following cataloging and its digitization, the portrait was added to our website at the beginning of this month.
 There are no current plans to display the portrait in the gallery.”